Children are becoming less resilient and it is because of our parenting style

-We’ve never been so involved in our children’s lives.
-We schedule play dates, assist with homework and cross-examine their teachers when they’re naughty.
-But science shows that we could be doing more harm than good.
-Amanda Cassidy on why we need to leave those kids alone.
+We’ve never been so involved in our children’s lives – scheduling play dates, assisting with homework and cross-examining their teachers when they're naughty.
+But science shows that we could be doing more harm than good

 Parenting is a delicate dance — a slow waltz of trial and error.